+" Everyone was using a different app to get the job done.
+Some chose project management tools, some had their information in spreadsheets, and some were even using pen and paper.
+It was hard to know exactly what was going on at any given moment.
 Sean even ended up creating his own dashboards for each department as a way to help everyone stay organized, but he quickly found that they didn’t solve the problem either.
 “It was all very nitty gritty, almost too much for managing 50 projects at once.
 The granularity was important, but we needed a way to see the bigger picture.”
 He knew it was time to shift to a tool that offered more transparency and fewer complications.

 Using Teamwork broke down ACT Security’s communication barriers.
 Suddenly, team members could trade information or get updates in seconds, which cleared the way for better collaboration and more efficient processes.

 “Communication and workflows are better at every level,” said Sean.
 “We have eight salespeople, and when they sell a new job, we create a new project in Teamwork.
 A project manager is assigned, and that person creates tasks for everyone from technicians to billing.
 We have one continuous process instead of lots of fragmented steps.”

 The sales team kicks off the process by creating a Notebook to include relevant information that the entire team will need throughout the project, like contact information for stakeholders and essential protocols.
 From there, the rest of the team can dive in straight away, without needing to wait for handovers or worry that they’re missing important information.

 ACT Security’s projects often have much longer timelines than those in other industries, so they need to be able to keep an eye on how their projects are progressing even when the end isn’t yet in sight..
 “We do have a set amount of work to do, a set amount of time to do it in, and an established budget, but the nature of construction is that we could be waiting months,” Sean said.
 To make sure they don’t lose momentum, team members leave comments to update each other on their progress, so they don’t lose track of where everything stands and risk going over time or over budget.